xoseperez/eeprom_rotate/README.md

 The library inherits form the Arduino Core for ESP8266 EEPROM library, and it shares the same API.
 You can just replace one with the other.
 The same public methods with the same signature.
 By default it will use the same sector as with the EEPROM library (sector 1019 for 4Mb boards, sector 251 for 1Mb boards), or you can specify another sector in the constructor.
 It can behave like a drop-in replacement.

-If you define a sector pool size different that one (using the `pool` method).
+If you define a sector pool size different that one (using the `size` method).
 The other sectors are the ones counting from the base one downwards.
 This means that if we set up a sector pool size of 4 for a 4Mb board using default base sector, the used sectors will be 1019, 1018, 1017 and 1016.

-You must take this into account since it reduces the available size for program memory and OTA updates.

 The library exposes a set of new methods to configure the sector rotating and performing other special actions:

-#### void pool(uint8_t size)
+#### void size(uint8_t size)

 Set the sector pool size the library will use.
 The default value is 1.
 The valid range is from 1 to 10.
 It must be called before the `begin` method.

-#### uint8_t pool()
+#### uint8_t size()

-Returns the number of sectors used for rotating EEPROM.
+Returns the number of sectors used to rotate EEPROM.

 #### void offset(uint8_t offset)